One country, two systems: Implementation in Macau

-Macau and China relations
+Macau and mainland China relations

 Macau has not seen outbreaks of protests and civil unrest that have occurred in Hong Kong.
 According to Jason Chao, a former president of the New Macau Association (a pro-democracy party), Macau differed from Hong Kong as Macau does not wish for freedom and autonomy.
 Instead, the majority of Macau's population are pro-China.
 A reason for this is because approximately half of the 600,000 people living in Macau are Chinese immigrants.
 In December 2019, Li Zhanshu, chairman of the NPCSC, claimed that there is a "strong sense of international identity" in Macau.
 In Chinese Communist Party general secretary Xi Jinping's first official speech in Macau in December 2019 marking the 20th anniversary, he proclaimed Macau as "a gorgeous chapter in the short history of the one country, two systems experiment".
 Chief executive of Macau, Ho Iat Seng, said: "Macau will be an example of China's reunification," and Xi has agreed, by placing emphasis on the "Macau Model" as Macau has correctly followed the "one country, two system" agreement.
 As a reward for Macau's peaceful behaviour and lack of anti-government protests, Xi Jinping has given Macau more Chinese land from Hengqin Island.
 This is to enable Macau to further develop their education and healthcare system, in addition to physically integrating Macau more with China.
+Under the "One Country, Two Systems" policy, Macau has an independent legal and financial system, allowing the legal development of the gambling industry and opening up to the international market, which has led to its rapid rise as a global gambling hub and significant economic growth and international influence.

 Proposed application onto Taiwan

-The "one country, two systems" principle has also been proposed by the PRC government for Taiwan, but the government of the Republic of China has refused this suggestion.
-(It has also been previously claimed that the system was originally designed for Taiwan in order for it to be unified with the PRC).
+It has been claimed that the system was originally designed for Taiwan in order for it to be unified with the PRC; the PRC's Ministry of Foreign Affairs further claims that Mao Zedong originated the idea of one country, two systems for Taiwan in May 1960.
+Since then, the PRC government has repeatedly proposed the application of the one country, two systems principle for Taiwan.

-Although "one country, two systems" guarantees that Hong Kong's economic and political systems would not be changed for 50 years after the British handover in 1997, the Mainland Affairs Council of the Republic of China has cited 218 cases between 1997 and 2007 in which they claim the PRC has breached the right of the people of Hong Kong to self-rule and severely intervened in the judicial system as well as freedom of speech.